nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Pros: A specific search to find batchmates who have the same interests as the student.
 (Specifying `ai` and `swe` will result in a batchmate whose interests are `ai`, `swe` and `algo` to be displayed).
     * Cons: Search might be too narrow since it excludes batchmates that have some but not all the interests specified.
 (Specifying `ai` and `swe` will not result in a batchmate whose only interest is `ai` to be displayed).

-* **Alternative 2:** Finds all batchmates whose interests match at least one of the interests specified.
+* **Alternative 2:** Finds all batchmates whose interests match at least one specified interest.
-    * Pros: A more general search might be useful for finding a greater number of batchmates who share some of the interests as the student.
+    * Pros: A more general search might be useful for finding a greater number of batchmates who share some of the interests of the student.
-    * Cons: It diminishes the usefulness of being able to search for multiple interests at once if a general search is implemented.
+    * Cons: It diminishes the usefulness of searching for multiple interests at once if a general search is implemented.
 The purpose of specifying multiple interests is so that the search results would be specific.

 ### 2. Mod mark feature